I'm Still Here (Follies song): Recordings

 Many performers have recorded the song, including cast albums and other recordings.
 Among them are: Yvonne DeCarlo in the original 1971 Broadway production;

 Nancy Walker in Sondheim: A Musical Tribute (1973); Millicent Martin in Side by Side by Sondheim (1976); Gemma Craven in Songs of Sondheim (1977); Carol Burnett in Follies in Concert (1985); Julie Wilson in Sings the Stephen Sondheim Songbook (1988); Cleo Laine in Cleo Sings Sondheim (1988); Dorothy Loudon in The Stephen Sondheim Album (2000); Elaine Stritch in At Liberty (2002) and Sondheim the Birthday Concert (2010); Elaine Paige in 2011 Broadway Revival Cast Recording; and Shirley Bassey in Hello Like Before (2014).

 In popular culture

-The character Frederica Norman, played by Patti LuPone, sang the song in Pose, season 2, episode 6.
+The character Doris Mann, played by Shirley MacLaine, performed the song in the 1990 film Postcards from the Edge.
+Sondheim wrote special lyrics for MacLaine, at the request of director Mike Nichols.

-The character Doris Mann, played by Shirley MacLaine, sang the song in Postcards from the Edge.
-At the request of director Mike Nichols, Stephen Sondheim wrote special lyrics for MacLaine to sing in the film.
+The character Lillian Bennett, played by Carol Burnett, performed the song in a 1997 episode of Touched by an Angel.

-The character Lillian Bennett, played by Carol Burnett, sang the song in Touched by an Angel season 4, episode 10: "The Comeback".
-Burnett also sang the song in character as Carlotta in Follies in Concert (1985).
+The character Kurt Hummel, played by Chris Colfer, performed the song in a 2014 episode of Glee, with TVLine rating the performance an "A".

-The character Kurt Hummel, played by Chris Colfer, sang the song in a Glee episode in a Sondheim tribute episode in season five.
-TVLine gave the performance an "A".
+The character Frederica Norman, played by Patti LuPone, performed the song in a 2019 episode of Pose (season 2, episode 6).